Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, which are "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", "SIESTA on Vector-Parallel Clusters", and
 "Molecular Dynamics of Water and Ice by TIP5P Code".

 This page is discussed on the relativistic and nanoscale molecular dynamics simulations, Computer Physics Communications (2019, Ref.
 1).
-Explanation of the Fortran main code has been updated.
-You may visit companion pages on top of "Relativistic and Electromagnetic Molecular Dynamics Simulation".

 ### Molecular Dynamics Simulation: CGS Units and Necessary Files ###